What went on in 2019?

 and everything changed...

-Our Dad passed away.
+My Dad passed away.
 It has been very very hard.
-I called him "Daddy Rabbit" He wanted me to be a dentist or a doctor but eventually accepted that just wasn't me.
+I called him "Daddy Rabbit" He wanted me to be a dentist or a doctor but eventually he accepted that just wasn't me.
 In the end, he just wanted me to be happy.
 He ALWAYS said remember kids..."whether the sky is blue or gray, there's something to love in every day" and he's right...there is.